thebiggestwoop/lancer-nav/README.md

 - **XdX damage** — d6/d3 counts, a Flat bonus, a Keep toggle (All/High/Low), Crit/Overkill checkboxes (Combat Drill is available too, opt in via Settings), a one-tap d2 button, saved rolls, and a Roll button.
 - **Advanced** — a free-form text box accepting the same expression syntax as `l!r`.

-All of this rolls **locally in the browser** (`docs/diceLogic.js`, a JS port of `lancer_logic.py`'s rules) — no server round trip, and no Discord bot needs to be reachable at all.
+All of this rolls locally in the browser, via `docs/diceLogic.js` — a JS port of `lancer_logic.py`'s rules.

 ### Roll History, shared live with the room

-Every roll — from any player's copy of the extension, in the same Owlbear room — is broadcast live to everyone else in that room via Owlbear's own broadcast channel (`OBR.broadcast`), with no server involved.
-This works identically whether or not the room is paired with Discord.
+Every roll — from any player's copy of the extension, in the same Owlbear room — is broadcast live to everyone else in that room via Owlbear's own broadcast channel (`OBR.broadcast`).

-### Pairing with Discord (optional)
+### Pairing with Discord

-If you *do* want rolls to also post into a Discord channel:
+To also post rolls into a Discord channel:

 1. Run `l!link` in the target channel; the bot replies with a short pairing code.
 2. Paste that code into the extension's Settings and save.
 Owlbear automatically syncs it to everyone in the room via room metadata, so only one person ever needs to enter it.